-Under the OCC's recently proposed revisions to its investment securities regulations, a security would be "investment grade" if the issuer of the security has an adequate capacity to meet financial commitments under the security for the projected life of the security.36 The "adequate capacity to meet financial commitments" standard would replace language in 12 CFR 1.2 which currently references NRSRO credit ratings.
+Under the OCC NPR, a security would be "investment grade" if the issuer of the security has an adequate capacity to meet financial commitments under the security for the projected life of the security.
+The "adequate capacity to meet financial commitments" standard would replace language in 12 CFR 1.2 which currently references NRSRO credit ratings.
 To meet this new standard, national banks would have to determine that the risk of default by the obligor is low and the full and timely repayment of principal and interest is expected.